EGRazo/PWMBasys3/README.md

 To Do Functionality :
 1. Attach Basys3 xdc constraints file
 2. Replace the testbench clock with the Basys3 100Mhz clock
+3. Rewrite the code to make it a sine wave approximation, as of 2/28 it simply is a toggle on and off